openvinotoolkit/openvino/src/common/snippets/docs/snippets_design_guide.md

 As briefly discussed in the ***Architecture*** section, `Optimizer` consists of two major units: the first one performs data flow optimization, and the second one is focused on control flow.
 Note however that some data-flow-related passes can be performed only after the control flow optimizations, so the second unit modifies the dataflow as well.
 Nevertheless, we will refer to the units as `Data flow optimizer` and `Control flow optimizer` to reflect their main purpose.
-Keep mind that, as discussed above, the `Data flow optimizer` operates exclusively on the `nGraph IR`, while the `Control flow optimizer` works with the `Linear IR`.
+Keep in mind that, as discussed above, the `Data flow optimizer` operates exclusively on the `nGraph IR`, while the `Control flow optimizer` works with the `Linear IR`.
 We will discuss these units in more detail below.

 #### Data flow optimizer